Man Group CEO Clarke makes way for Roman

 Meanwhile its flagship fund AHL, which generates the bulk of the firm’s revenues, has remained stuck below its so-called high-water mark, the level above which it can earn lucrative performance fees.

-Investors welcomed Clarke’s departure with shares closing at 75.5 pence, up 4.96 percent.
+Investors welcomed Clarke’s departure with shares closing at 75.5 pence, up 4.96 percent, on Monday.
 Since Clarke took over, Man shares have lost 85 percent of their value.

 Shareholders will now be looking for signs that the raft of changes already announced - cutting costs, launching new funds and naming Jonathan Sorrell as finance director - is starting to work.